 const user1: User = { id: 1, name: "Alice", email: "alice@example.com" };

-const user2: UserType = { id: 2, name: "Bob", email: "bob@example.com" };At first glance, these look identical, and for simple object definitions, they behave the same way.
-The differences emerge when we start doing more complex things.
+const user2: UserType = { id: 2, name: "Bob", email: "bob@example.com" };For simple object definitions, they behave the same way.
+The differences emerge when doing more complex operations.

 // First declaration